dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/linear_constraints.md

 ````

 !!! warning
     It is important that the asset order remains consistent accross all steps.
 If one wishes to sort the assets in a particular way, one should sort them immediately after importing them.
 This ensures everything is computed using the correct asset order.

-## Defining asset classes with hierachical clustering
+## Defining asset sets with hierachical clustering

 We can use predefined sets of assets, such as the economic sectors that are traditionally used to classify companies.
-Instead, we'll define our own classes using various clustering methods.
+Instead, we'll define our own sets using various clustering methods.
 These use a distance matrix to compute the clusters, for this we can use a correlation matrix.
 We provide various types of correlation matrices from which we'll pick a few examples.
 For a more thorough explanation of these methods see [`cor_dist_mtx`](@ref).

 Note that returns data can be noisy which means some covariance/correlation measures can be thrown off from the true value by outliers and statistically insignificant noise.
 This can be problem for algorithms that depend on covariance/correlation matrices, such as mean-variance optimisation and clustering.

 In order to avoid this overfitting, we can compute robust covariances.
 In this case, we use the package [`CovarianceEstimation.jl`](https://github.com/mateuszbaran/CovarianceEstimation.jl), as well as some of the functions provided by `PortfolioOptimiser.jl`.

 When we use `:Pearson` and `:Semi_Pearson` to compute the correlation, we're internally making use of `StatsBase.cor`, which takes various range of optional arguments, one of which is a covariance estimator (`StatsBase.CovarianceEstimator`), which makes the computation of the covariance matrix more robust.
 In this example we use `CovarianceEstimation.AnalyticalNonlinearShrinkage()`, as it's a good estimator for tall matrices (i.e. matrices with many more rows than columns). `:Semi_Pearson` also uses a semi-covariance at a given target return value to compute the correlation matrix.
-We'll elaborate more on a different tutorial, for this we'll use the default value of the target return, which is 0.
+We'll elaborate more on a different tutorial, for this we'll use the default value of the target return, which is `0`.

-### Building the asset classes dataframe.
+### Building the asset sets dataframe.

 ````@example linear_constraints
-asset_classes = DataFrame(:Assets => assets)
+asset_sets = DataFrame(:Asset => assets)
 cor_settings = CorSettings(;
                            estimation = CorEstSettings(;
                                                        estimator = CovarianceEstimation.AnalyticalNonlinearShrinkage(),
-                                                       # `target_ret` is used as the return threshold for classifying returns as
+                                                       # `target_ret` is used as the return threshold for
-                                                       # sufficiently bad as to be considered unappealing, and thus taken into
+                                                       # classifying returns as sufficiently bad as to be
+                                                       # considered unappealing, and thus taken into
                                                        # account when computing the semi covariance.
+The
-The default is 0, but we
+                                                       # default is 0, but we can make it any number.
+A
-                                                       # can make it any number.
-A good choice is to use the daily risk-free
+                                                       # good choice is to use the daily risk-free rate,
-                                                       # rate, because if an asset returns on average less than a bond, then
+                                                       # because if an asset returns on average less than
-                                                       # you'd be better off buying bonds because they're both less risky and
+                                                       # a bond, then you'd be better off buying bonds
+                                                       # because they're both less risky and more profitable
-                                                       # more profitable than the asset.
+                                                       # than the asset.
                                                        # target_ret = 1.0329^(1 / 252) - 1,
                                                        ),)
 for method in (:Pearson, :Semi_Pearson, :Gerber2)